Sebastianhju/Runeterra-5e/Items/Rare Items.md

 - 3000 Gold
 - Arcane Focus
+- Attunement

-**Enlighten**: Whenever you take a short rest, you can spend hit dice to replenish mana and gain a small amount of health instead.
-The amount of mana and health is equal to your proficiency bonus for every hit dice spent.
+**Enlighten**: Whenever you take a short rest, you regain mana equal to your proficiency bonus for each hit dice you spend.

+**Strong Connection**: Once this item is attuned to you, it takes four hours to sever the connection.

 You gain +1 to spell attack rolls and your saving throw DC.